Purpose of Petitions

 For general education petitions, the student and college advising center will be notified via UT email of the general education committee’s decision.

-For CEHHS major or minor petitions, the student will only receive notification if the request is denied or needs modification/additional information.
-No contact is made if the petition is approved, but students are welcome to contact the Advising Center to inquire about the status of their petitions or check their degree audit (DARs)
+For CEHHS major or minor petitions, the student and advisor will receive notification if the request is denied or needs modification/additional information.
+If the petition is approved, the student will be emailed a notification that a petition was approved and entered on their degree audit (DARs).

 If you change your major, concentration, or catalog year, previously approved petitions may no longer pick up on your degree audit (DARs).
 Students should check with the advisor for their new major to determine if new petitions need to be submitted.